amansinghvirk/prompt-engineering-using-chatGPT/README.md

       of 7 mega integrated textile region and apparel (PM-MITRA) parks was approved.
 A total of 4445 crore rupees will be spent on these parks in 5 years.
-Central Minister Piyush Goyal said in a press conference that a provision of 4445 crore rupees has been made for the PM-MITRA scheme for a period of five years.
+Central Minister Piyush Goyal said in a press conference that a provision of 4445 crore rupees has been made for a period of five years for the PM-MITRA scheme.
 This decision is inspired by PM Modi''s 5F vision, which is Farm to Fiber to Factory to Fashion to Foreign."'